nickhamlin/MIDS-W205_A2/README.md

 occurs, the program will note the issue in a log file and pause for 60 seconds before trying to reconnect.
 Other important events are also tracked via a log file, including when transitions between chunks occur.
-Each of these events is timestamped to facilitate debugging
+Each of these events is timestamped to facilitate debugging.

 ##Word Frequency Histograms
 In creating word frequency histograms for each tweet corpus, the list of